coreyreichle/th-d72a/README.md

+# Kenwood TH-D72A support scripts

-# Scripts I've found useful for the TH-D72A, by Kenwood for packet operaitons.
+Scripts I've found useful for the TH-D72A, by Kenwood for packet operaitons.
+Most of these should be applicable to the D72E as well.

 Script listing: